 How to install a Kitchen faucet and sprayer?

-Step 1: There are a few things you will need to do before you begin.
+Step 1: You will need to do a few things before you begin.

-Set up the area underneath your sink to make the process easy and quick.
-Look through your new faucet to make sure all pieces are included, and read through the instructions to get an idea of what you need to do.
+Set up the area underneath your sink to simplify the process.
+Check your new faucet to make sure all pieces are included, and read the instructions to get an idea of what you need to do.

 Step 2: Record the faucet code for future use.